ROHAN1103/Pollution_classification_using-_ML/README.md

  2. Moderate: Acceptable air quality but with some pollutants present.
  3. Poor: Noticeable pollution that may cause health issues for sensitive groups.
  4. Hazardous: Highly polluted air posing serious health risks to the population.

+**Preparing dataset**

+* Encoding Target variable "Air Quality" using LabelEncoder.
+* Splitting dataset into feature variables and target variable.
+* Scalling the features using Standard Scaler.

+**Building ML Models**

+* Using train_test_split divide the dataset into Training and Testing sets with 33% for testing and 77% for training.
+* Three ML models are used for classification and they are DecisionTreeClassifier, LogisticRegression and SVC.